-Establish a fund to collect money from employees, customers, suppliers, partners and anyone you do business with.
+Establish a fund to collect money from employees, customers, suppliers, partners, and anyone you do business with.
 You can facilitate donations via your website.
 You can also contribute a portion of your sales revenues to the fund or organize an employee-run event.

 Engage your employees by allowing them to decide both how to raise money and how to donate it.
 When employees are involved in decision-making, they feel more empowered and invested in the outcome.
-Plus, it removes the burden from company leaders to make all the choices.
+Plus, it removes the burden on company leaders to make all the choices.